dreamspy/My-Cheatsheets-and-Guides/Learning ROS.md

 - **Master**: Name service for ROS (i.e. helps nodes find each other)
 - **rosout**: ROS equivalent of stdout/stderr
 - **roscore**: Master + rosout + parameter server (parameter server will be introduced later)

+# Topics

+The `rostopic` tool allows you to get information about ROS **topics**

+# Services

+Services are another way that nodes can communicate with each other.
+Services allow nodes to send a request and receive a response.

+# Parameters

+A parameter server is a shared, multi-variate dictionary that is accessible via network APIs.
+Nodes use this server to store and retrieve parameters at runtime.
+As it is not designed for high-performance, it is best used for static, non-binary data such as configuration parameters.
+It is meant to be globally viewable so that tools can easily inspect the configuration state of the system and modify if necessary.